-Do-more plc modbus ascii protocol will be used to communicate to a Solo process temperature controller.
+The Do-more PLC Modbus ASCII protocol will be used to communicate with a Solo process temperature controller.
 A sample program will explain in detail how this is accomplished through a serial port.

 Modbus is a communication method used for transmitting information over serial lines between electronic devices.
-The device requesting the information is called the Modbus Master (Client) and the devices supplying information are Modbus Slaves (Servers).
-This protocol was originally developed by Modicon systems.
+The device requesting the information is called the Modbus Master (Client), and the devices supplying information are Modbus Slaves (Servers).
+Modicon Systems initially developed this protocol.

-Modbus protocol comes in basically three different types.
+The Modbus protocol comes in three basic types.
 Ethernet (Modbus TCP) or Serial (Modbus RTU or Modbus ASCII).
 Modbus TCP and Modbus RTU come as standard protocols in the BRX Do-More series of PLCs.

 Previously in this BRX series PLC, we have discussed: